sustainability in Business

 Sustainability covers a broad set of topics important for corporate risk management, governance, and strategy.
 They include risks and opportunities associated with climate and nature, greenhouse gas emissions, stakeholder relations, business ethics, and human rights, among others.
 Financial materiality, the effect of these topics on the financial outlook of a firm, is relevant to business management and governance.
 Beyond financial materiality, the impacts of business operation on people and the planet directly and indirectly affect a business's relationship with a broad set of internal and external stakeholders who increasingly expect businesses to interact responsibly with the environment and the stakeholders.

 Sustainability is becoming an urgent and important topic that businesses increasingly prioritise.
 Whether sustainability impacts are seen as risks, opportunities, or both depends on the nature of the business sector and activities.
-With the implementation of CSRD1 and the release of disclosure standards, sustainability-related assessments affect large and small businesses across sectors and geographies.
+With the implementation of disclosure regulations and the release of transparency standards, sustainability-related assessments affect large and small businesses across sectors and geographies.

 Digital Tools

-The ESG App is a digital resource on the regulatory development and thematic topics in Sustainability.
+The ESG and Sustainability App is a digital resource on the regulatory development and thematic topics in Sustainability.
 It is available for iOS/macOS and Android (mobile) devices.

 Learn more